oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 ==== Language Specific Reasoning for Supersession
 <language-specific-reasoning-for-supersession>
-If the document language is specified but not English, it MUST be tested that exactly one item in document notes exists that has the language specific translation of the term `Reasoning for Supersession` as `title`.
-The `category` of this item MUST be `description`.
-If no language specific translation has been recorded, the test MUST be skipped and output an information to the user that no such translation is known.
+If the document language is specified but not English, it SHALL be tested that exactly one item in document notes exists that has the language specific translation of the term `Reasoning for Supersession` as `title`.
+The `category` of this item SHALL be `description`.
+If no language specific translation has been recorded, the test SHALL be skipped and output an information to the user that no such translation is known.